 I remember my shy toddler telling me, “No kissing.
 I no kiss.”

-As a mom, his response was always embarrassing for me–he’d look away, grunt and grunt even more if they persisted on getting his attention.
-Sometimes he’d get to the point of throwing his hands at them.
-When we moved here, I didn’t realize this would be a difficult task for my shy toddler.
-Nor did I realize how this was considered utterly rude to others, even if it was coming from a little one.
+As a mom, his response was always embarrassing for me–he’d look away, grunt and grunt even more if they persisted in getting his attention.
+Sometimes he’d get to the point of throwing his hands up at them.

 “No kissing.
 I no kiss.” he said in his most fiery voice.

-When he told me this after another greeting with a co-worker, that’s when I decided I was not going to force my children to give anyone physical affection of any kind.
+When he told me this after another greeting with a co-worker, that’s when I decided I was not going to “force” my children to give anyone physical affection of any kind.
 I was not going to coerce any of my boys to greet others with a hug or kiss even if it meant that I would be criticized as a mother.
-Even if my children would be considered rude kids, in this culture.
-Yes, I want my boys to know t’s okay to be rude when you’re not safe!
+Even if my children would be considered rude kids.

 Your body is your own body.

 My number one priority is helping my kids understand that it’s okay for them to be rude when needed, to set up boundaries and listen to their intuition.
 Those boundaries are blurred when I coerce them to do the opposite by giving others hugs and kisses when they don’t want to.

-Teaching Kids Boundaries: Hug, Handshake or High Five
+How the Hi, Hug, Handshake or High Five Works

-Giving our kids options to express and greet others in ways they are comfortable is something I have felt strongly about since we moved to S. America 8 years ago.
-Thanks to my little guy I was able to see the value in letting them follow their intuition.
-I do realize that when they are young their intuition maybe a little off base, especially if they just saw a movie where his uncle Tom looks like the villain from the scary movie, but nevertheless it’s important we let them set boundaries.
+Thanks to my little guy I was able to see the value in letting them follow their intuition at an early age.
+I do realize when they are young their intuition maybe a little off base, especially if they just saw a movie and uncle Tom looks like the villain from a scary movie, but nevertheless it’s important we let them set boundaries.
 We can redirect them along the way and it may open up some good discussions about safety and how their body is their own.

-This phrase works because it gives my boys the freedom to decide what is okay and most people aren’t offended by a high five or a fist bump.
-It also allows my boys and encourages my boys to trust their natural danger instincts, they have set for themselves.
+This phrase works because it gives my boys the freedom to decide what is okay and most people aren’t offended by a high-five or a fist bump.

 So, before you leave the house or have guest over, remind your kids: